LorkScorguar/automation/README.md

-# automation
+# Automation
-Some scripts written for HP SA and HP OO
+Some scripts written for HP SA (Server Automation) and HP OO (Operations Orchestration) Those scripts were tested on HP SA 10.0x and HP OO 10.2x and 10.5x

 # Spin
 The Spin is a low level API to manipulate objects, usefull to debug or solve conflicts in HPSA